stackperchprogramming/richco/README.md

 RichCo Custom theme for https://richcopropertysolutions.com - based off _s -  https://underscores.me
 ===

 This theme is structured as a theme file installable on WordPress.
-I used _S as a basis for the folder structure and approprate folders to hold static 'pages', 'classes'(php classes), and a 'workers'(javascript to php and vice versa) folder.
+I used _S as a basis for the folder structure and approprate folders to hold static 'pages', 'classes'(php classes), and a 'workers'(javascript to php and vice versa) folders.

 The site is organized by functions.php which fires off the front-page.php file and loads pages based off the programmatically created menu.